molinerisLab/3plex/README.md

 The logic of __3plex__ is described in the `docker_context/Snakefile` ad is wrapped by the `3plex.py` script.

-Required input
+## Required input

-- a file containing a single sequence, meant to be a RNA sequence, in the following is the name of this file,
+- a FASTA file reporting a single sequence (the single stranded RNA sequence).
+The FASTA header must be the same name of the FASTA file.
-- a file containing one or many sequences, meant to be DNA sequences putatively bound by the RNA via triple helices.
+- a multi-FASTA file containing one or multiple sequences (the double stranded DNA sequences putatively bound by the RNA via triplex).

-In an environemnt with all the dependencies and scripts available, lounch __3plex__ with
+In an environment with all the dependencies and scripts available, launch __3plex__ with

 ```
 3plex.py --no_env --snakefile /path/to/3plex/docker_context/Snakefile /path/to/RNA.fa /path/to/DNA.fa /path/to/out_directory